sonata-project/dev-kit/doc/CONTRIBUTING.md

 team if needed.
 PR will often lead to complicated, hard-to-read conversations with many links to other web pages.

-he commit description should be able to live without what is said in the PR, and should ideally sum it up in a crystal clear way, so that people do not have to open a web browser to understand what you did.
+The commit description should be able to live without what is said in the PR, and should ideally sum it up in a crystal clear way, so that people do not have to open a web browser to understand what you did.
 Links to PRs/Issues and external references are of course welcome, but should